I’m very excited to present GetASax.com’s very own mouthpiece project: GS Mouthpieces (main page)

 The big idea here is to let you experience the magic of the best mouthpieces I have ever played, for a price that makes them widely accessible for the first time.

-This mouthpiece is a very precise copy of my personal Reso Chamber tenor mouthpiece modified for C Melody saxophones! , which was faced by the great Freddie Gregory to a perfect 7*.
+This mouthpiece is a very precise copy of one of my personal Otto Link Reso Chamber tenor mouthpieces, which was faced by the great Freddie Gregory to a perfect 7*.
 It’s medium dark, but not too dark, with moderate focus, and gets punchy without thinning out when pushed.
-Balanced and responsive, it’s one of the best all-around tenor mouthpieces I’ve played, and it works just as well on C Melody!
-Even if you normally play brighter pieces, the GS Reso is worth having in your arsenal,.
-It’s ideal for jazz, beautiful on ballads, and can handle burning bebop lines like a champ.
+Balanced and responsive, it’s one of the best all-around tenor mouthpieces I’ve played.
+Even if you normally play brighter pieces, the GS Reso is worth having in your arsenal.
+It’s ideal for jazz, beautiful on ballads, and can handle burning bebop tenor lines like a champ.
 The facing is just right.
 Subtone is effortless, response is quick.
 Altissimo pops right out.
 It’s very free blowing and takes air extremely comfortably.
 The 7* .105″ tip opening is very comfortable.
-Newer players can easily manage it with a 2.5 tenor sax reed.
+Newer players can easily manage it with a 2.5 reed.
 And for pros, it slots right in with a Rigotti 3 light to 3.5 medium.
 (I like the Rigotti 3 light personally.)

 Using cutting-edge tech, we went through over 50 prototypes so that now every one of these sounds like the original.